nurbujang/pands-project/README.md

 Author: Nur Bujang

 ### Dataset Summary
-Dataset iris.data (1) contains 5 columns and 150 lines (replicates).
+The dataset iris.data (1) contains 5 columns and 150 lines (replicates).
 It contains 3 classes of 50 instances each.
-A quick look through the dataset indicates that the dataset consists of four measurement of a particular external flower structure to morphologically determine/identify whether it is one of three species: *Iris setosa, I. versicolor or I. virginica*.
+It consists of four measurement of a particular external flower structure to morphologically determine/identify whether it is one of three species: *Iris setosa, I. versicolor or I. virginica*.
 The description file indicates that these measurements are the length (in cm) and width (in cm) of two structures: the sepal and petal.
 The color attribute is probably unreliable because of color polymorphism within the species or population.
 The dataset itself is complete and contains no missing and duplicating values.

 Morphological analysis for species determination is used to assess biodiversity in an ecosystem.
 It could be used to identify new species or rectify previous species misidentification.
 While there are other more accurate methods for species identification such as DNA Barcoding and protein-based methods, morphological analysis is quick, cheap and particularly useful for researchers in the field.